Abusive Domestic Trust Schemes

 This involves the transfer of an ongoing business to a trust.
 Also called an unincorporated business organization, a pure trust or a constitutional trust, it gives the appearance that the taxpayer has given up control of his or her business.
 In reality, through trustees or other entities controlled by the taxpayer, he or she still runs the day-to-day activities and controls the business's income stream.
 Such arrangements provide no tax relief.
 The courts have held that the business income is taxable to the taxpayer under a variety of legal concepts, including lack of economic substance (sham theory), assignment of income, or that the arrangement is a grantor trust.
-In some circumstances, the trust could be taxed as a corporation.
+In some circumstances, the trust could be taxed as a partnership.

 Equipment or service trust